13588112254/littlefs/DESIGN.md

    During this compaction step we also erase the metadata block and increment the revision count.
 Because we can commit multiple entries at once, we can write all of these changes to the second block without worrying about power loss.
-It's only when the commit's CRC is written that the compacted entries and revision count become committed and readable.
+It's only when the commit's checksum is written that the compacted entries and revision count become committed and readable.

    ```
                            commit B', need to compact